prio-data/endogen/readme.md

 $ conda-lock install -n endogen_env  --mamba
 $ mamba activate endogen_env
 ```

+If your system is not linux-64 or osx-arm64 (M1,M2,M3, etc.), you will have to build conda-lock.yml with another platform before running `conda-lock install`.

 6. Run poetry to add additional python package requirements.